Baltimore Skipjacks: Capitals' affiliate

 The Washington Capitals began a five-year farm team affiliation with the Skipjacks in the 1988–89 AHL season.
 The Skipjacks logo was switched to a red, white and blue color scheme to match the Washington Capitals.
 Terry Murray was appointed the new head coach, and improved the team record to 30 wins, but the Skipjacks missed the playoffs for a fourth consecutive season.
-Centerman Mike Richard led the team in scoring with 44 goals, and 107 points, Mike Millar scored 47 goals, and Scott McCrory added 37 goals.
+Centerman Mike Richard led the team in scoring with 44 goals, and 107 points, placing fourth overall in the league.
+Mike Millar scored 47 goals, and Scott McCrory added 37 goals.

 The Skipjacks began the 1989–90 AHL season with a 26–17–2 record, before head coach Terry Murray was promoted to the NHL, and replaced by Doug MacLean.
 The Skipjacks finished the season with 43 wins, and a third-place finish in the southern division.
 Goaltender Jim Hrivnak won 24 games, and earned four shutouts, and Mike Richard led the team in scoring again with 41 goals, and 83 points.
 In the playoffs, the Skipjacks defeated the second place Adirondack Red Wings in six games, in the first round, then lost to the first place Rochester Americans in six games in the second round.

 In the 1990–91 AHL season, Rob Laird became the team's new head coach.
 Kenny Albert began his professional broadcasting career as the play-by-play announcer of the Skipjacks in 1990.
 The offense was led by Alfie Turcotte with 33 goals, and 85 points, and Jim Hrvniak won 20 games in goal.
 The Skipjacks finished third place in the regular season, received a bye in the first round, then faced the Binghamton Rangers in round two of the playoffs, losing in six games.